Catalog Description

 Methods of Evaluation

-• Example: Describe the basic body shapes associated with the Medieval and the Gothic periods.
+- Example: Watch a period film and discuss which costumes demonstrated adherence to the historical accuracy of the period using technical terminology.
+Describe the practical reasons why the designer may have strayed from historically accuracy in some areas.
 Students are graded based on level of participation in the discussion.
 Students must contribute understanding of subject matter in order to receive passing grade.

 Repeatable